shalinaSrivastava/amazon-selenium-framework/README.md

-# 🛒 Amazon Selenium Automation Project
+#  Amazon Selenium Automation Project

 ## Project Overview

-This project is an end-to-end UI automation framework built using **Java, Selenium WebDriver, TestNG, and Page Object Model (POM)**.
+This project is an end-to-end UI automation framework built using Java, Selenium WebDriver, TestNG, and Page Object Model (POM).
 It automates major user flows on an Amazon-like e-commerce website including search, add to cart, cart operations, and checkout.

 The framework is designed using real industry standards and best practices.

----

 ## Tech Stack